TiarkRompf/scala-escape/coq/README.md

 Note: We plan to update the statement of Lemma 3.1 and Theorem 3.2 in the paper to correspond more clearly to `fc_eval` in this file.

-In follows that evaluation in STLCs 1/2 never leaks stack references (Theorem 3.2 in the paper).
+It follows that evaluation in STLCs 1/2 never leaks stack references (Theorem 3.2 in the paper).

 ### File [stlc3.v](stlc3.v) ###